 “What a joy it is to stay at the Glamp Inn!
 If you love vintage trailers but want the convenience of being inside with air conditioning, access to a TV, WiFi, couches, fridge, coffee maker, basically all of the comforts of home, then this is your place.
 Food trucks are right outside and you are right in the middle of the fields of Warrenton.
 There is no better location.
 This was our second stay and we thoroughly enjoyed it.
 Antiques week will never be the same unless we have our Lone Star Gallery Glamping experience.
 Sterling and Kaci are excellent hosts and make you feel welcome.
 If any concerns do arise they address them straight away.”

 Sample mead and shop handmade knit items.

-A short drive down the road from Round Top and Warrenton near the community of Oldenburg you’ll find Blissul Folly Farm where Rohan Meadery is located.
+A short drive down the road from Round Top and Warrenton near the community of Oldenburg, you’ll find Blissul Folly Farm where Rohan Meadery is located.
 A good tasting can turn into an afternoon affair with the right friends.
-The folks at Rohan Meadery will welcome you in with open arms (and one of the most affordable tastings in the whole region- $5 for 5 samples) and you can cozy up to the counter, snag a chair at one of their indoor tables or if it’s a nice day (and it often is in Texas) sit outside.
+The folks at Rohan Meadery will welcome you with one of the most affordable tastings in the whole region – $10 for 5 samples.
+And you can cozy up to the counter, snag a chair at one of their indoor tables or, if it’s a nice day (and it often is in Texas), sit outside.
 This meadery is also family friendly.
-We went on a gorgeous January day and the girls ate a few honey sticks, swung on a tire swing, checked out their chickens, and patted some resident goats.
+We went on a gorgeous January day and the girls ate a few honey sticks, swung on a tire swing, checked out the chickens, and patted some resident goats.

 My tasting included both meads and ciders that I selected from their menu.
-For those who may not think mead is for them they also have several wines that they produce.
-Many of the delicious meads are made using other local ingredients like the peach mead that utilizes local peaches.
-Check out their growlers too- it is one of the coolest ones I’ve seen and they’ll let you buy one empty!
+For those who may not think mead is for them there also are several wines to try.
+Many of the delicious meads are made using other local ingredients like the peach mead made from local peaches.
+Check out the growlers too – it is one of the coolest ones I’ve seen and you can buy one empty!